ebzzry/ebzzry.github.io/en/fkd/human.md

 Consider this: as you are communicating with someone, he moves his body away from you.
 What message does it send you?
 Compare this with someone, who leans forward to listen to you.
-What happened is that the mere act of moving forward reduces the distance between the origin of the sound—his mouth to the destination of the sound—your ears.
+What happened is that the mere act of moving forward reduces the distance between the origin of the sound—his mouth, to the destination of the sound—your ears.
 In terms of the speed at which sound travels on average on air, this distance is negligible.
 However, it means a lot to the one who is speaking.
 You signal to him that you are committed to receiving his messages.
 You show that you are actively